hapax/hapax.github.io/assets/teaching.md

 #### 3.1.
 Sublime moth balls <a id="sec-3-1" name="sec-3-1"></a>

-We start with moth balls.
-I'll adapt and simplify the lovely article by [Tennakone and Pieris (1978)](https://eric.ed.gov/?id=EJ180235).
+We start with moth balls, adapting and simplifying the lovely article by [Tennakone and Pieris (1978)](https://eric.ed.gov/?id=EJ180235).
 We'll see how the size of spherical moth balls really changes with time.